Single Parents on Holiday shares their top tips on how to make it through a long-distance flight with children

 Make sure that your children go to the toilet immediately before getting on the plane.
 Avoid giving them too many fluids or they will be up and down to the toilet for the duration of your long distance flight which will not only annoy you, but could annoy people around you.

 Prior to your journey, make sure your tablet is fully charged and loaded with games, music, TV shows, Disney films and so on to keep the kids entertained for as long as possible.
 And don’t forget headphones for everyone – your fellow passengers will thank you for it!
 Even small babies can be distracted by a cartoon with catchy songs, which could just be enough time to enjoy your in-flight meal.
+Don’t forget, that these gadgets will also come in handy during your holiday, especially if you going away as a single parent.

 Take the time to plan exactly what your child will wear prior and during the flight.
 An impractically dressed child is an unhappy child, so be sure to dress them in soft, comfortable layers that you can take off according to the plane’s temperature conditions, which can often vary drastically throughout the flight.